DeepLink-org/transformers/docs/source/en/model_doc/canine.md

   (which has a predefined Unicode code point).
 For token classification tasks however, the downsampled sequence of tokens needs to be upsampled again to match the length of the original character sequence (which is 2048).
 The details for this can be found in the paper.

-Model checkpoints:
+-  Models:

   - [google/canine-c](https://huggingface.co/google/canine-c): Pre-trained with autoregressive character loss, 12-layer, 768-hidden, 12-heads, 121M parameters (size ~500 MB).
   - [google/canine-s](https://huggingface.co/google/canine-s): Pre-trained with subword loss, 12-layer,
     768-hidden, 12-heads, 121M parameters (size ~500 MB).

-## Usage example
+This model was contributed by [nielsr](https://huggingface.co/nielsr).
+The original code can be found [here](https://github.com/google-research/language/tree/master/language/canine).

+### Example

-CANINE works on raw characters, so it can be used **without a tokenizer**:
+CANINE works on raw characters, so it can be used without a tokenizer:

 ```python
 >>> from transformers import CanineModel